Information about Public Records Requests

 Timeliness of Response to Requests

 Requests will be honored within a reasonable period of time.
-If a response cannot be provided promptly, notice will be provided to the requester explaining the delay and when the records should be released.
+If a response cannot be provided promptly, notice will be provided to the requester explaining the delay and an approximate date when the records will be released.
 The amount of time that records will be made available to a requester will depend upon, among other things, the number of records requested, the location of the records, the medium in which the records are stored, the need for legal review, and the need to redact information.

 Ohio Revised Code § 149.43 includes among nonpublic records which are not subject to a public records request: